fishcus/KAP-manual/en/model/verify_sql.en.md

 ## Verify SQL

-There is a huge question mark in your mind that when you design and save a cube/model: does this cube/model can answer all SQLs you often query?
-Kyligence Enterprise v2.5 features this demand and provide you a pre-action,  ***Verify SQL*** action, before build the cube to relief your worries here.
+You might be wondering when you design a cube/model: will this cube/model be able to answer all my SQLs?
+Kyligence Enterprise helps you verify this by providing a ***Verify SQL*** action, before you actually start to build the cube .

-### Verify approach
+### Verify Approach

-Step 1, when you done with cube/model design and save it, you can do the ***verify SQL*** action from action list on the cube/model.
+Step 1, after you finish cube/model design and save it, you can do the ***verify SQL*** action from action list on the cube/model.

 ![](images/verify_sql/model_action.png)